walterbender/Syllabi/wearables.md

 that provide enhanced physical capabilities, to more mundane technologies, such as hearing aides and eye glasses.
-These devices have a wide range of applications, from making a fashion statement to impacting health and wellbeing to enhancing interdevice and interpersonnel communication.
-Student in the course will consider the design challenges specific to wearable technologies, including such issues as parasidic power, weight, comfort, durability, etc.
+These devices have a wide range of applications, from making a fashion statement to impacting health and well being to enhancing inter-device and inter-personnel communication.
+Student in the course will consider the design challenges specific to wearable technologies, including such issues as parasitic power, weight, comfort, durability, etc.

 Approach
 --------